 💡 Pro Tip: Always examine the diagnostic plots before interpreting your results!
 The residuals vs fitted plot reveals non-linear patterns, while the Q-Q plot checks normality assumptions.
 For multiple regression analysis, check out our Multiple Linear Regression Calculator to analyze relationships with several predictor variables.

-Ready to explore the linear relationship in your data?
-Load our sample dataset to see the required data format and regression analysis in action, or upload your own data to discover the strength and direction of the relationship between your variables.
+Ready to explore the linear relationship in your data? to see the required data format and regression analysis in action, or upload your own data to discover the strength and direction of the relationship between your variables.

 Simple Linear Regression models the relationship between a predictor variable (X) and a response variable (Y) using a linear equation.
 It finds the line that minimizes the sum of squared residuals.